ysyk2021/leading-by-example-modeling-excellence-and-inspiring-others-to-follow/src/chapter-3-3.md

-Chapter 2: Setting the Right Example: Overcoming Barriers to Setting the Right Example
+Overcoming Barriers to Setting the Right Example
 ======================================================================================

 In this chapter, we will explore some common barriers to setting the right example as a leader and strategies for overcoming them.